-THEOREM 20.
-For convex quadratic objectives on an uncapacitated instance on n nodes and m arcs, the algorithm finds an optimal solution in $O(m(n^3 \log^2 n + m \log m(m + n \log n)))$ time.
+Theorem 6.2.
+For convex quadratic objectives on an uncapacitated instance on n nodes and m arcs, the algorithm finds an optimal solution in $O(m(n^3 \log^2 n + m \log m(m + n \log n)))$ .
 For a capacitated instance, the running time can be bounded by $O(m^4 \log m)$ .

 The bottleneck is clearly the m minimum-cost-to-time computations.
-As in Remark 18, it is likely that one can get the same running time $O(m(n^3 \log^2 n + m \log m(m + n \log n)))$ for capacitated instances via a deeper analysis of Megiddo's algorithm.
+As in Remark 5.9, it is likely that one can get the same running time $O(m(n^3 \log^2 n + m \log m(m+n \log n)))$ for capacitated instances via a deeper analysis of Megiddo's algorithm.

 Let us verify that the algorithm is strongly polynomial.
 It uses elementary arithmetic operations only, and the running time is polynomial in n and m, according to the above theorem.
-It is left to verify requirement (iii) on strongly polynomial algorithms (see the introduction): if all numbers in the input are rational, then every number occurring in the computations is rational and is of size polynomially bounded in the size of the input.

-At the initialization and in every successful trial, we compute a new flow f by solving (13) as described in Lemma 19 and compute the new $\Delta$ and $\pi$ values by Megiddo's algorithm.
+It is left to verify property (iii): if all numbers in the input are rational, then every number occurring in the computations is rational and is of size polynomially bounded in the size of the input.
+At the initialization and in every successful trial, we compute a new flow f by solving (10) as described in Lemma 6.1, and compute the new $\Delta$ and $\pi$ values by Megiddo's algorithm.
 These are strongly polynomial subroutines and return rational values of size polynomially bounded in the input.
-Namely, solving (13) requires first contracting components of linear arcs and modifying costs and demands by additive terms.
-In the contracted instance, we need to solve a system of linear equations by exact arithmetics.
-This can be done by maintaining that the sizes of numbers in the output are polynomially bounded in the input size; see, e.g., [32, Chapter 3].
-The new $\Delta$ and $\pi$ are obtained using Megiddo's strongly polynomial parametric search algorithm.
-It is immediate that $\Delta$ will be of polynomial encoding size, since it equals the cost-to-time ratio of a certain cycle, with both costs and times of polynomial encoding size.

-Consider now the phases between any two successful trials (or between the initialization and the first successful trial); the bound on the number of such phases is $O(\log m)$ .
-The value of $\Delta$ decreases by a factor of 2 at the end of each phase, and the value of f is modified by $\pm \Delta$ in path augmentations and by $\pm \Delta/2$ in the ADJUST subroutine.
-Consequently, the flow remains an integer multiple of $\Delta$ on the arcs $ij \in E \setminus F$ up to the ADJUST subroutine (see also Lemma 10(i)).
-On arcs $ij \in F$ , it will be the sum of the value returned by TRIAL-AND-ERROR, plus an integer multiple of $\Delta$ .
-The bound $O(n + m_N)$ on the number of path augmentations and the bound $O(\log m)$ on the number of phases guarantees that the numerators also remain polynomially bounded.
+In phases between the initialization and the first successful trial, and between any two later successful trials, $\Delta$ is always decreased by a factor of 2 between two phases, and f is modified on every arc by $\pm \Delta$ in a path augmentation.
+The $\pi$ values are updated by the Dijkstra subroutine described in the Appendix.
+All these updates keep rationality if the input is rational.
+Since the number of phases between two successful trials is $O(\log m)$ , the sizes of numbers remain polynomially bounded.

+6.2 Fisher's market with linear utilities

-An equilibrium solution consist of prices $p_j$ of the goods and allocations $x{ij}$ , so that (i) all goods are sold, (ii) all money of the buyers is spent, and (iii) each buyer i buys a best bundle of goods, that is, goods j maximizing $U{ij}/p_j$ .
+An equilibrium solution consist of prices $p_i$ on the goods and an allocation $x{ij}$ , so that (i) all goods are sold, (ii) all money of the buyers is spent, and (iii) each buyer i buys a best bundle of goods, that is, goods j maximizing $U{ij}/p_j$ .

 The classical convex programming formulation of this problem was given by Eisenberg and Gale [7].
-Recently, Shmyrev [33] gave the following alternative formulation.
-The variable $f{ij}$ represents the money paid by buyer i for product j:
+Recently, Shmyrev [32] gave the following alternative formulation.
+The variable $f{ij}$ represents the money paid by buyer i for product j.